 The first step in the brand development process is brand discovery.
 In this step, no final decisions are made, questions are asked, and materials are reviewed.

-The brand discovery phase looks at all online and offline documentation, including marketing materials, website information, customer feedback, and sales data.
-A deep understanding of the brand’s history creates a conversation about the brand image, brand voice, and brand positioning of the company in the present day.
+The brand discovery phase examines all online and offline documentation, including marketing materials, website information, customer feedback, and sales data.
+A deep understanding of the brand’s history creates a conversation about the company’s present-day brand image, voice, and positioning.

 The next step in discovery is understanding what isn’t documented.
 We discover brand and consumer understandings through internal interviews with the founder or brand manager and external interviews with existing or prospective consumers.
 Throughout the interview process, we document learnings about the brand story and the differences in how the company and its consumers understand its brand personality.